🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 💡 Why it works

-The child takes ownership of the food, they're proud of their creation and more inclined to taste "their" dish.
+The child takes ownership of the food, feels proud of their creation and is more willing to taste "their" dish.

 1